November 4, 2016

 Designing a washer rack to clean pharmaceutical components—and make the cleaning validation process easier—requires a blend of science and art.

-Because a validatable cleaning process is so important, customers frequently come to Sani-Matic for custom racks that produce optimal, repeatable cleaning results.
+Because a validatable cleaning process is so important, customers frequently come to Sani-Matic for the custom racks in our ADEPT Rack Program that produce optimal, repeatable cleaning results.

 “Our customers know what they need to do for a successful cleaning validation process, and they rely on us to provide them with washers and custom rack designs that will result in a validatable clean,” said Nikki Schoenbeck-Claas, Sani-Matic project engineer.

 Nikki explained that racks, and washers, vary by application.
 “Some racks are meant to be used for cleaning glassware – spinners and beakers.
 Others are used for valves, clamps and gaskets.
 In many cases, the lightweight nature of the pharmaceutical items to be cleaned drive us toward a particular washer and rack design.
-For example, the lower spray pressures generated in our floor-mounted TactiWash cabinet washer are better suited for cleaning glassware than our larger cabinet washers.”
+For example, the lower spray pressures generated in our floor-mounted PharmaCab SP Series GMP cabinet washer are better suited for cleaning glassware than our larger cabinet washers.”

 The importance of the process components to be cleaned in a particular load is why rack design begins with a customer-provided components list.
 Sani-Matic’s team works with the customer to determine item groupings and quantities.
 This establishes whether the list can be accommodated on one rack.

-Chris McNulty, director of key accounts, Bio-Pharm added, “When a customer is unable to ship the components for 3-D modeling, we can send an engineering representative to the customer site to measure and model their components.”
+Chris McNulty, director of business development, Bio-Pharm added, “When a customer is unable to ship the components for 3-D modeling, we can send a field engineer to the customer site to measure and model their components.”

 “Once we have the component information, we begin designing the racks and the blend of art and science comes into play,” noted Lavonne.